sharmaankit4292/BIProject/README.md

 2. If not, fall back to `Short description 2`.
 3. If still unavailable, use `Long description`.

-This approach ensures we always retrieve the best available description without relying on a single inconsistent field.
-It helps prevent data loss and ensures fairer, more consistent quality assessments.

-This practice is critical to clean and harmonize legacy or third-party datasets, where product details might be spread across multiple description fields.
+This cascading logic ensures every product gets the best available description, even if some fields are empty or inconsistently used.
+It reduces noise in quality scoring and helps the business work with the most informative version of each product description.

+This approach is critical to maintaining consistent quality metrics, especially when aggregating or displaying products internally.

 ---

 ## 🔍 Why This Matters

 ### Internal Benefits:
-- **Product Teams** can easily identify and fix incomplete listings.
+- **Product Teams** can quickly identify and fix incomplete or low-quality product records.
-- **Marketing & E-commerce** teams rely on accurate data to improve listings.
+- **Marketing & E-commerce** teams get more reliable listings to work with.
+- **Support & Fulfillment** staff benefit from clearer product identifiers and visuals.
-- **Data Teams** gain visibility into quality trends for reporting and tooling.
+- **Data Teams** can track trends in quality for reporting, QA, and tooling.

 ---

-## 🧾 Why EAN Is Important
+## 🧾 Why EAN Is Important for Internal Stakeholders

-The EAN (European Article Number) is a critical field because:
+The EAN (European Article Number) is a critical internal field because:
-- It uniquely identifies each product across systems.
-- It’s required for database integrity and platform integration.
-- Products without EANs may be unsearchable or duplicated.
-- It supports logistics, tracking, and synchronization.
+- It acts as a **unique identifier** across internal tools, warehouses, and databases.
+- Ensures **accurate matching** of product information in ERP and inventory systems.
+- Enables reliable **linking of internal records** to suppliers, retailers, and pricing tools.
+- Missing EANs lead to **data duplication** and operational inconsistencies.
+- Teams in **logistics, fulfillment, procurement**, and even **customer support** depend on it for validation and referencing.

 ---

-## 🖼️ Why `Picture normal reduced` Is Important
+## 🖼️ Why `Picture normal reduced` Is Important for Internal Stakeholders

-The `Picture normal reduced` field provides optimized, lightweight product images:
+The `Picture normal reduced` field provides optimized product images, tailored for internal usability:
-- Helps internal teams visually validate product records at scale.
-- Enables consistent appearance across internal systems and dashboards.
+- Enables **quick product recognition** by internal teams like QA, product management, and support.
-- Supports promotional tools and richer business reporting.
-- Accelerates manual QA and reduces decision-making friction.
+- Supports **faster manual reviews and categorization** by giving a visual cue.
-- Missing images disrupt product reviews and hinder marketing operations.
+- Makes internal dashboards and listings more **navigable and informative**.
+- Ensures consistent image availability for **training sets, internal demos, or tooling**.
+- Its absence leads to **slower validation processes** and poor stakeholder experience during review or audit.

 ---